lucrnz/www-old/srv/pages/about-me.md

 I learned programming by myself, I find it enjoyable to create programs or scripts that solves problems.
 I work as a fullstack software developer at a known international company, but I enjoy a lot more front-end.
-My tech skills include but are not limited to: JavaScript, C#, Go and a little bit of C.
+My tech skills include but are not limited to: JavaScript, TypeScript, C#, Go, Python and a little bit of C.
 Even tho I dont wanna touch C ever again.
-Originally I created this website to practice my front-end development skills.
+I wish to learn Rust sometime!

 # Hobbies: General